hacktoon/nami/README.md

 - Value range: 0:10, varies according to month and windmap

 #### Other
+- Organize model folder structure under `map/`
+- Set identity point method for Direction class
 - Vegetation/wildlife density: adjusted by humidity, temperature and height
 - Roads
   - create junction points between route ends

 ### Interface
+- Put all form options on sidebar
+- Move sidebar to the right
 - Optimize canvas rendering
   - Use offscreen canvas when `map.size <  screen.size`
   - Add tool to live-test drawing functions on console